Completed in 1961, the Hammersmith flyover carries the four-lane A4 arterial road over the Hammersmith gyratory and links the west to central London.

-Strengthening the flyover will prolong its life and mean no major maintenance will be required for many years, ensuring this vital part of the road network can continue serving London for years to come.
-Work to upgrade the central reservation is now complete, with strengthening to the structure now fully underway.
+Strengthening the flyover will prolong its life and mean no major maintenance will be required for many years.
+Work to upgrade the central reservation and to strengthen the structure is now complete.

-We carried out urgent strengthening work on the worst-affected spans, and now need to strengthen the remaining spans and undertake essential planned maintenance.
+We carried out urgent strengthening work on the worst-affected spans, and have now strengthened the remaining spans and undertaken essential planned maintenance.